-For the last ten years of my life I have subjected myself to a numbers game that everyone is taking part in.
-This is one of the reasons why I left behind a million followers.
+For the last several years of my life I have subjected myself to a numbers game that everyone is taking part in.

-I love to write, but I have noticed a depressing result of publishing on existing platforms.
+I love to write, but I have noticed a depressing result of publishing on existing platforms and there is a singular reason for why I left behind a million followers:

 Every single platform, Medium, Tumblr, Wordpress, Facebook, and Twitter all have some form of analytical value that they append to writing.
 Likes, comments, reads, views, recommends, shares, and more are the epicenter of the content that is published.